headless-axolotl/dungen/documentation/specification.md

 Bowyer-Watson's algorithm.
 After the triangulation a Minimum Spanning Tree will be constructed using the Disjoint Set Union version of Kruskal's algorithm.
 This tree will then be modified by reintroducing randomly edges from the triangulation.
 A* will be used to create the corridors between the rooms.
+The priority queue in A* will be binary heap.

 List of possible features that may be added to the dungeon after generation:
 - Mazes in parts of rooms which are sufficiently large.